 In my opinion, people who hate Michael have an inability to suspend their belief and pretend that in this imaginary world of The Office there exists a ten-year-old child in an adult’s body.
-That child is Michael.
-I think there is no better way to describe him.
-To me, he’s like Tom Hanks in the movie, Big.
+I think there is no better way to describe Michael.
+To me, he’s like the Tom Hanks character in the movie, Big.

 The way Pam treats Michael is a major reason I have no struggle viewing Michael as a child in an adult’s body.
 Pam views Michael as a child, too, so she talks to him like a child by using that sweet, concerned voice of hers.

 For example, when she wants to save her money from a bad investment (WUPHF.com), she is very tender when telling Michael that Ryan is taking advantage of him.

 I find Pam’s role as Michael’s mom adorable.
 I talk more about this unique relationship in my post, Is Pam Beesly a Good Role Model?